PierreSenellart/provsql/doc/source/user/aggregation.rst

 the aggregated relation is replaced by a subquery that *explodes* the aggregate into one row per contributing child, recombining the child's value and provenance, so the join then runs as a plain ``text = text`` comparison with provenance correctly propagated.
+This reads the value of the aggregate as one of the values it aggregates, which only holds for :sqlfunc:`choose`: exploding the result of any other aggregate (a ``count``, whose rows each contribute 1) is refused.

 .. code-block:: postgresql